glific/glific/README.md

 For Ubuntu users you also need to install the `inotify-tools` package

-We tested and developed against the following versions:
+We tested and developed against the following versions (please check .tool-versions in repository for the latest versons we are using):

 ```bash
     - erlang : 25.3.2